aj-stein-gsa/www-fedramp-gov/pages/20x/working-groups/cwg-automation.md

 This group should focus on outcomes, with multiple objectives.
 In order of priority, the objectives are to:

-1. Work on developing the FedRAMP 20x Key Security Indicators (KSIs).
+1. Explore Key Security Indicators (KSIs).

    - Key Security Indicators are straightforward, measurable and comparable translations of traditional controls.